RunnersRevival/Rerun-server/README.md

 * **A:** After OutrunSharp started becoming its own thing, we decided to rename it to Rerun.
 Keep in mind Rerun is still focusing on bringing a solid codebase to the Runners server space.

 **Q:** Isn't there another rewrite going on?
 What's with the fragmentation?
-* **A:** Simply put, the development team is getting familiar with Runners server framework through having their own takes at rewrites, with one server, Spikewall, being written in C# just like Rerun is.
-However, Spikewall is much further along than Rerun, due to its simplicity.
+* **A:** Simply put, the development team is getting familiar with Runners server framework through having their own takes at rewrites, with one server, spikewall, being written in C# just like Rerun is.
+However, spikewall is much further along than Rerun, due to its simplicity.